President Koroma’s final words to the parliament of Sierra Leone

 “It is our responsibility to sustain the building of new roads; sustain the construction of new schools; sustain the opening of new universities, hospitals and power stations.
 It must be our commitment to move forward with the expansion of our people’s access to justice that uphold their rights; jobs that support their livelihoods; leadership positions that embrace their youthfulness; programmes that promote gender equity; and actions that integrate the physically challenged into the achievements of the promise of Sierra Leone.”

-So, what does president Koroma wants in return from the people of Sierra Leone?
+So, what does president Koroma want in return from the people of Sierra Leone?
 This is what he said:

 “Mr. Speaker, Honourable Members, on March 7, 2018, our nation is going to the polls to make the important decision of electing its new leaders.
 In doing so, we must remember where we are coming from; the struggles we have undergone, and the gains we have made.
 In making that important decision; we must all remember that we do not have another Sierra Leone, and that elections are not, and should not be a life or death affair.